plforacle/heatwave-lakehouse-automl/do-heatwave-ml/do-heatwave-ml.md

 In this lab, you will be guided through the following task:

-- Download and unzip blac_friday files
-- Create ML Data
 - Train the machine learning model
 - Predict and Explain using the test table
 - Score your machine learning model to assess its reliability and unload the model

 ### Prerequisites

 - An Oracle Trial or Paid Cloud Account
 - Some Experience with MySQL Shell
-- Completed Lab 3
+- Complete the following labs
+    - Upload Train and Test  data to Object Storage for HeatWave Lakehouse
+    - Load CSV Train and Test from OCI Object Store

-## Task 1: Download and unzip  Sample files
+## Task 1: Train the machine learning model

 1. If not already connected with SSH, on Command Line, connect to the Compute instance using SSH ... be sure replace the  "private key file"  and the "new compute instance ip"